JeffersonLab/rcdb/docs/Logging.md

 logged too, so log notification is left to user here too.

-How to left a log record:
+How to leave a log record:

 <syntaxhighlight lang="python">
 # set RCDB_USER environment variable to give RCDB you user name